Frank Borzage | Biography

 who said a few pleasant words to Hersholt.
 It is just a glimpse, but there is surviving footage of Borzage.

-The TV series Screen Directors Playhouse featured both Borzage and Allan Dwan, among many other directors.
+The TV series Screen Directors Playhouse featured both Frank Borzage and Allan Dwan, among many other directors.

 The episode High Air (1956), directed by Dwan, closes with a Coming Attraction of next week's show.